JohntheLi/politics/README.md

   * Modules: Polical news feed consists of modules that include relevant news articles, congressional bills, and congressional tweets.
   * Categorization: Naive Bayes classifier used to categorize tweets and bills into modules and order them in the feed based on user preference.
   * Chips: Chips (https://material.io/components/chips/#choice-chips) for manually selecting topics.
   * Liking: Instagram-esque liking functionality (double tap to like/unlike).
 Liked items are saved locally and can be viewed later.
-Saved items are processed for user analytics (incl. political typology and stances on specific issues).
+Saved items are processed for user analytics (i.e. political typology and stances on specific issues).

   * ![alt text](https://i.imgur.com/g9hOMZY.png)
 * Election Tracker